Do shrimp tanks need plants?

 Do you ever find yourself staring at your shrimp tank, wondering if something is missing?
 Perhaps you’ve noticed your shrimp seem a little less lively, or maybe you’re just looking for ways to enhance their environment.
 The question then arises, “Do shrimp tanks need plants?”

-While shrimp tanks do not necessarily require PlantsOpens in a new tab., they do thrive better in tanks that include them.
+While shrimp tanks do not necessarily require Plants, they do thrive better in tanks that include them.
 Plants provide numerous benefits such as aiding in water filtration, offering hiding spots, and even serving as a food source.
 So, while not a strict requirement, plants can significantly enhance the quality of life for your shrimp.

 I’ve been keeping shrimp for over a decade now, and let me tell you, it’s been quite a journey.
 In the early days, I was just as confused as you might be now.
 I remember staring at my first shrimp tank, a simple setup with just water, substrate, and shrimp, wondering if I was doing enough for my little aquatic friends.